FAQs on Break-Fast Slow Feed Bowls

 3. Having any first degree relative with history of GDV

-4. Using a raised food bowl
+4. Using an improper height raised food bowl

 5. Being a faster eater compared with other dogs